-As of December 31, 2018, we had interest rate caps and swaps outstanding, with underlying variable benchmark interest rates ranging from one to six-month U.S. dollar LIBOR.
+As of December 31, 2019, we had interest rate caps and swaps outstanding, with underlying variable benchmark interest rates ranging from one to six-month U.S. dollar LIBOR.

 Some of our agreements with derivative counterparties require a two-way cash collateralization of derivative fair values.
-As of December 31, 2018 and 2017, we had cash collateral of \$5.5 million and \$3.7 million, respectively, from various counterparties and the obligation to return such collateral was recorded in accounts payable, accrued expenses and other liabilities.
-We had not advanced any cash collateral to counterparties as of December 31, 2018 or 2017.
+As of December 31, 2019 and 2018, we had cash collateral of \$0.6 million and \$5.5 million, respectively, from various counterparties and the obligation to return such collateral was recorded in accounts payable, accrued expenses and other liabilities.
+We had not advanced any cash collateral to counterparties as of December 31, 2019 or 2018.

 The counterparties to our interest rate derivatives are primarily major international financial institutions.
 We continually monitor our positions and the credit ratings of the counterparties involved and limit the amount of credit exposure to any one party.
 We could be exposed to potential losses due to the credit risk of non-performance by these counterparties.
-We have not experienced any material losses to date.
+We have not experienced any losses to date.